Mont du Lac à Moïse

 The mont du Lac à Moïse is a mountain of the Jacques-Cartier Massif (chain of the Laurentian Mountains) located within the Grands-Jardins National Park, in the unorganized territory of Lac-Pikauba, in the Charlevoix Regional County Municipality, in the administrative region of Capitale-Nationale, in Quebec, in Canada.
 It peaks at 960 m.

 The sector of this mountain is mainly served by the forest road route 381 which passes through the valley along the mountain on the northeast side.

 Toponymy

 The mountain is named after the lake that sits on top of it.
 The mention of "mont du Lac à Moïse" appears for the first time in 1931 in a text by Jacques Rousseau.
-In 1945, Damase Potvin preferred "montagne à Moïse" (Mountain to Moses) in "Thomas, Le dernier des coureurs de bois" (Thomas, The Last of the Woodrunners).
+In 1945, Damase Potvin preferred "montagne à Moïse" (Moses' s mountain) in "Thomas, Le dernier des coureurs de bois" (Thomas, The Last of the Woodrunners).
 "Montagne du Gros Bras" (Big Arm Mountain) is also a name used.
 The toponym was formalized on August 8, 1977, by the Commission de toponymie du Québec.